Digitex City (DGTX) Price Reaches $0.0135 on Top Exchanges

-Digitex City (CURRENCY:DGTX) traded flat against the dollar during the twenty-four hour period ending at 17:00 PM E.T. on March 10th.
-During the last seven days, Digitex City has traded flat against the dollar.
-Digitex City has a total market cap of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last day.
-One Digitex City coin can currently be purchased for approximately $0.0135 or 0.00000057 BTC on major cryptocurrency exchanges.
+Digitex City (DGTX) traded flat against the U.S. dollar during the 24-hour period ending at 8:00 AM E.T. on March 16th.
+One Digitex City coin can currently be bought for $0.0135 or 0.00000057 BTC on major cryptocurrency exchanges.
+Digitex City has a market capitalization of $12.57 million and $2.07 million worth of Digitex City was traded on exchanges in the last day.
+In the last week, Digitex City has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.